How to update oref0 on your OpenAPS rig in the future¶

 You’ve probably heard about all kinds of cool new features that you want to try.
 If they’re part of the master branch already, you just need to go enable them (usually by re-running the oref0-setup script).
+You can see notes about what is included in a particular release in the release notes page for oref0.

 However, if it’s a brand-new feature that’s being tested or is recently added to master, you’ll need to install the new version of